 After you’ve found the platform, use the signs in the station to locate the train.
-Most everything should be in English and most Swiss speak excellent English.
+Almost everything should be in English and most Swiss speak excellent English.

 Since Swiss trains don’t require a reservation all you got to do is hop on and sit wherever.

-There is plenty of luggage storage on the train — either above/behind the seats and in the luggage racks at the end of the cars.
+There is plenty of luggage storage on the train — both above/behind the seats and in the luggage racks at the end of the cars.

 Eventually, the conductor will come by to check your tickets.